-- 71. TX NAACP Member P is a member of the Texas NAACP.
-They are a citizen of the United States.
-They are over the age of 18.
-They are a registered voter in the newly enacted SD 9 and intend to vote in that district in the future.
-Under the previous decade's maps, TX NAACP Member P was in SD 10.
-TX NAACP Member P identifies as Black. - 72.
-TX NAACP Member P's residence is in the newly enacted SD 9.
-They are a registered voter in SD 9.
-They plan to vote in future elections in SD 9.
-As enacted under the State's plan S2168, SD 9 is crammed into the northwest corner of Tarrant County and splits the racially diverse city of Fort Worth between SD 9 and SD 10 in the process.
-The resulting shape holds the percentage of voters of color to just 35% in SD 9, pared back from nearly 45% under the previous decade's district lines. - 73.
-SDs 9, 10, 12, 16, 22, 23, and 30 form a 7-district cluster comprising Tarrant and Dallas Counties.
-Under last decade's plan, TX NAACP Member P's residence was in SD 10, a district on the verge of becoming a majority-minority coalition district by CVAP.
-By being placed in SD 9 under the State's enacted plan, TX NAACP Member P's vote has been diluted because it has been cracked.
-The enacted SD 9 is 35% Black, Hispanic, and Asian by coalition CVAP.
-TX NAACP Member P lives in a census block that can be added to an alternative majority-minority district (proposed SD 10) that would be 23.31% BCVAP, 26.28% HCVAP, and 6.54% ACVAP.
-The new proposed SD 10 would fall squarely within Tarrant and Dallas Counties, and not include the Anglo electorate from rural counties that are included in the State's enacted SD 10 and in which Anglos from the rural counties likely will vote as a bloc to defeat the candidate of choice of minority voters.
-Were TX NAACP Member P to be placed in this alternative coalition district, their vote would not be diluted, and they would have a reasonable opportunity to elect their candidate of choice.
+SDs 9, 10, 12, 16, 22, 23, and 30 form a 7-district cluster comprising Tarrant and 75.
+Dallas Counties.
+Under last decade's plan, TX NAACP Member Q's residence was in SD 10, a district on the verge of becoming a majority-minority coalition district by CVAP.
+Under the State's enacted plan, SD 10 dilutes TX NAACP Member Q's vote by placing TX NAACP Member Q in a district with a significantly higher percentage of Anglo voters from rural counties.
+Under a proposed alternative drawing of the State's enacted SD 10, the new proposed district (proposed SD 10) would be 23.31% BCVAP, 26.28% HCVAP, and 6.54% ACVAP.
+The new proposed SD 10 would fall squarely within Tarrant and Dallas Counties and not include the Anglo electorate from rural counties that are included in the State's enacted SD 10 and in which Anglos from the rural counties likely will vote as a bloc to defeat the candidate of choice of minority voters.
+Under this new alternative configuration of proposed SD 10, TX NAACP Member Q's vote would not be diluted, and they would have a reasonable opportunity to elect their candidate of choice.
 In addition, at least three alternative and highly effective districts could be drawn in this senate cluster, each with a minority-coalition CVAP of upwards of 53%.
-Placing TX NAACP Member P in any one of these alternative districts would afford TX NAACP Member P a reasonable opportunity to elect their preferred candidate of choice.
+Placing TX NAACP Member Q in any one of these alternative districts would afford TX NAACP Member Q a reasonable opportunity to elect their preferred candidate of choice.